Cape Verdean Football Federation

 The Cape Verdean Football Federation (Federação Cabo-verdiana de Futebol, FCF) is the governing body of football in Cape Verde.
 It was founded in 1982, affiliated to FIFA in 1986 and to CAF in 2000.
 It organizes the national football league and the national team.

-Its current president is Victor Osório since 2015.

 The federation is headquartered in the capital city of Praia and is located on Avenida Cidade de Lisboa in the subdivision of Várzea where the sport complexes are located.

 Its office is just south of Estádio da Várzea and features a small field on the east part.
 The building was completed in 2006 after the nearby stadium was also repaired.
 Since 2013, the Caixa building is adjacent to its offices.

 Premier League or Interisland league

 The Capeverdean Premier division are made up of two groups, Groups A and B and the team with the most points in the island but Santiago and Santo Antão are divided into two zones in the island qualifies into the premier division and not the top teams from the second or third divisions in other places.
 There are only about five to six rounds before heading to the playoffs and are played in the months of May or June.

 The premier league as well as the island divisions has several teams, more teams can be seen at another title below this one: